microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

         - Navigate to the resource group used by the lab deployment.
 Once selected, find the Storage account resource auto-provisioned by the template used in step 1.
 Click on the __Storage Acccount__ name, click on the __Blob service__ link, and create a blob container.
         - Extract the data files in the .scenarios/data/data-files.zip folder and update this folder to the blob container.
 The data-files.zip contains the Azure ML sample PDF document chunked as individual files per page.
         - Import data to Azure Search as shown below.
-Choose the blob container and provide the blob-folder name to continue.
+Choose the blob container and supply required values to Continue.

             ![](../../documents/media/search1.png)
-        - In the Customize Target Index window, use id as the Azure Document Key and text as the Searchable Field.
+        - In the Customize Target index window, use id as the Azure Document Key and text as the Searchable Field.
         - As a result, with this configuration, the chunked sample will be indexed

 ## Step 2: Configure Orchestration with Azure Function Apps